CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 # You need to install the contrib version of opencv, otherwise you wont have access to some
 # features such as video editing/manipulation.
 # This was what worked for me after several hours of hair pulling.
 # you can use any python version you want actually.
-I prefer to be one step behind.
-Why?
-BUGSSSS
+I prefer to be one step behind the latest release.
+# Why, you ask?
+BUGSSSS!!
+Bugs, thats why!
 C:\Users\xyz> conda create -n flask-env flask python=3.7
 # activate the environment
 C:\Users\xyz> conda activate flask-env